DanielBrMz/iguane_harmonization_t2/README.md

 You can change the image shape in *./harmonization/training/input_pipeline/constants.py*.
 A GPU needs to be available to run this script.

 You must be in the *./harmonization/training* directory to use this script.

+## T2-weighted adaptation notes

+### Current status

+The IGUANe model is being adapted for harmonization of T2-weighted fetal brain MR images.
+This adaptation is currently in the training phase and has not yet been validated.
+The T2 model should not be used for clinical decision-making.

+### Intended application

+- **Target population:** Fetal brains at 20-32 weeks gestational age
+- **Scanner type:** Philips Achieva 3T (based on dHCP acquisition protocol)
+- **Field strength:** 3 Tesla

+### Implementation details

+The T2 adaptation uses the same preprocessing pipeline as the T1 model with the following considerations:

+1. **Preprocessing steps:** The six-step preprocessing pipeline described above applies to T2-weighted images.
+The median intensity normalization to 500 is maintained for consistency with the original implementation.

+2. **Brain extraction:** HD-BET was originally trained on adult T1-weighted images.
+Its performance on fetal T2-weighted images should be validated.
+If brain extraction quality is insufficient, consider alternative tools specifically designed for fetal brain segmentation.

+3. **Registration template:** A fetal-specific T2-weighted template may be more appropriate than the adult MNI152 T1 template.
+The registration step may require adaptation depending on the target application.

+4. **Intensity characteristics:** T2-weighted images have different tissue contrast properties compared to T1-weighted images.
+The contrast between gray matter, white matter, and CSF is inverted relative to T1.
+This affects the appearance of harmonized images but the same normalization strategy is applied.

+### Validation requirements

+Before using the T2 model for any scientific analysis, the following validations are strongly recommended:

+- Qualitative assessment of harmonization quality across multiple sites
+- Quantitative evaluation using traveling subject data if available
+- Verification that biological variability (gestational age effects) is preserved
+- Assessment of motion artifact handling specific to fetal imaging
+- Evaluation of preprocessing pipeline performance on fetal T2 data

+### Limitations and considerations

+- **Motion artifacts:** Fetal imaging is particularly susceptible to motion artifacts.
+The model's ability to handle severe motion corruption is unknown.
+- **Developmental changes:** Rapid brain development between 20-32 weeks gestational age may present challenges not encountered in adult imaging.
+- **Limited field strength generalization:** Training on 3T data only.
+Generalization to 1.5T acquisitions has not been evaluated.
+- **Scanner variability:** Multi-site harmonization performance with different scanner manufacturers and sequences remains to be assessed.

 ## Prediction models